Let’s talk about something more off-the beaten track, shall we?

 There are several lava caves in the area.
 You can get tours from the Fljótstunga farm on the 518 road.
-There, a guide will lead you to a cave made by the flowing lava after volcano eruption which happened long ago.
+There, a guide will lead you to a cave made by the flowing lava after a volcanic eruption which happened long ago.
 Not that long, geologically speaking.

 It is a cool thing to see, the lava, the hot and then the very cold air have created really unusual formations of really interesting shapes.
-There are smooth walls that look like they were designed to look like that by humans, but nope, it’s all natural.
+There are smooth walls that look like they were designed to look like they were created by humans, but nope, it’s all natural.

 There are also some stories about outlaws that used to live in these caves hundreds of years ago.
-That is much harder than in seems considering that the light does not penetrate inside the cave.
-If your flashlight (or torch back then) went off, that was it, you would be stuck in a perfect darkness with no way to find the entrance but your feeling of touch.
-Ask your guide to give you a feel of how that is by asking everybody to turn their lights off.
-Perfect darkness is a cool thing to experiment… I mean, in a controlled environment, of course: D.
+That is much harder than it seems considering that the light does not penetrate inside the cave.
+If your flashlight (or torch back then) went off, that was it, you would be stuck in a pitch blackness with no way to find the entrance but feeling your way out.
+Ask your guide to give you a feel of what that is like by asking everybody to turn their lights off.
+Perfect darkness is a cool thing to experiment with… I mean, in a controlled environment, of course: D.

 PRO TIP: Even now there are new discoveries of small objects inside the cave.
 Keep your eyes open, you might find a little piece of the past lying around.

-COST: 3000 ISK (around 20 EUR per person).
-You cannot go there without an organized group.
+COST: $3000 ISK (around 22 euros per person).
+You cannot go there without an organized tour.